terriburns/Drakes-Next-Big-Hit/readme.md

 To run this program, cd into the directory and run `python generation.py`.
 Each run of the program will output a new song.

-If you'd like to test it out on other artists, replace the input(`oldsongs.txt`) with lyrics from any other artist.
+If you'd like to test it out on other artists, replace the input (`oldsongs.txt`) with lyrics from any other artist.
 This program was created as a final project for New York University's [Natural Language Processing](http://cs.nyu.edu/courses/fall15/CSCI-UA.0480-006/) Course.
+This project is also being presented at Spotify's [Monthly Music Hackathon](http://monthlymusichackathon.org/) (theme: lyrics and language).
+The presentation for that can be found in my [Talks repo](https://github.com/terriburns/Talks).

 ##Songs